TheNotary/game-sql-warden/02_instructions.md

 ## 🧩 The Challenge

-After running the migrations below, write a query that produces a table with:
+Write a query that produces a table with:

     cube_id | cube_name | monster_id | monster_name | hp